 This was to be a research activity in LIBR507 Methods of Research and Evaluation in Information Organizations.
 I chose to do this as an individual activity on my initial topic choice which was Privacy Vs Security Vs Personalisation: When does online information cease from being just information and turn into a peril to personal space and freedom.

-In the first stage, I identified and specified the research question in around two double-spaced pages.
-After receiving feedback from the instructor, I proceeded to provide Evidence-based Structured Summaries, critically evaluating existing literature on my chosen area.
+In the first stage, I identified and specified the research question within two double-spaced pages.
+After receiving feedback from the instructor, I proceeded to provide Evidence-based Structured Summaries, critically evaluating existing literature in my chosen area.

 The salient components of the research design report were to be ;

 - The purpose/problem statement.

 - Written set of instructions on how to gather the data.

 - Description of the sampling strategy and why it was chosen.

 - Concluding section on how results are analyzed/interpreted.